Jeffan207/usyrup/README.md

 #### Constructor Injection Post-Step

 Sometimes, you might want to do some additional work to finish building an object outside of constructor injection.
 You can do this by also supplying an `[Inject]` annotated field/method inside the class in addition to an `[Inject]` annotated constructor.
-USyrup will always invoke the `[Inject]` annotated constructor first, followed by injecting the `[Inject]` annotated member(s).
+USyrup will always invoke the `[Inject]` annotated constructor first, followed by injecting the `[Inject]` annotated member(s), with the order being constructor -> fields -> methods.

 ```c#
 public class Pancake {